ManskeLab/3D_Carpal_Alignment_Pipeline/README.md

 This repository contains the Jupyter notebook and Python functions required for the following manuscript:

-**Saini, J., Ritchie, B., Hasselaar, C., White, N.J., Roach, K.E., Manske, S.L. ** Three-Dimensional Morphology-Based Approaches for Measuring Dorsal Scaphoid Translation.
+**Saini, J., Ritchie, B., Hasselaar, C., White, N.J., Roach, K.E., and Manske, S.L.** Three-Dimensional Morphology-Based Approaches for Measuring Dorsal Scaphoid Translation.
 Submitted to the Journal of Orthopaedic Research (February 2026)

 The main Jupyter notebook and required Python functions are provided in the `python-files` folder.
 Sample meshes of two healthy controls and two participants with SLIL injury are provided in the `sample-meshes` folder.